JSchenk8/project-2/README.md

 ### _Planning_

 We spent a long time planning out this app and that was definitely time well-spent.
-Together we chewed over the choice of API for several hours and once we'd selected one Joseph made extensive plans using Ziteboard.
+Together we chewed over the choice of API for several hours and once we'd selected one I made extensive plans using Ziteboard.

 Choosing the right API was clearly key to the success of the project.
-We wanted to make something fun and useful but also use technologies that would allow us to experiment with our knowledge of React, React-Router, and APIs (at this point we'd only been learning about all of these things for 10 days!).
+We wanted to make something fun and useful but also use technologies that would allow us to experiment with our knowledge of React, React-Router, and APIs.
 We selected the Movie DB API, both because it was comprehensive and therefore a useful resource for the user but also complex enough in its documentation that it would test us as programmers!

 But we also decided early on that we would try and pair this API with other, related APIs, and quickly settled on the idea of using the New York Times' film review API to find matching reviews for the films our user searched for.

 Once we'd selected an API we planned out the flow of our app.
 As one of the requirements was that it would have several pages we created a flowchart that represented the different stages of the App.